JoshTeperman/notes/rails.md

 ## Database Relationships

-Thinking about foreign keys: Which Model should 'own' the other, in other words has the foreign key of the other.
+Thinking about foreign keys: Which Model should 'own' the other, in other words which Model inserts its `id` into the other's table?

-### Blog Post
+Blog Post
 - title: Baseball World Series, topic_id: 1
 - title: Superbowl, topic_id: 2
 - title: Training, topic_id: 1

-### Topic Model
+Topic Model
 - id: baseball
 - id: NFL